ebikatsudon/VTubeStudio/Mediapipe-Webcam-Tracker.md

 In addition to tracking using OpenSeeFace and the [NVIDIA RTX webcam tracker](https://github.com/DenchiSoft/VTubeStudio/wiki/NVIDIA-Webcam-Tracker), VTube Studio now supports high-quality webcam tracking using the new **Google Mediapipe Webcam tracker**.
 The quality is roughly comparable to the NVIDIA tracker but no special hardware is required.

-It is directly included in VTube Studio (Windows only for now), no DLC or further download needed.
+It is directly included in VTube Studio (Windows only for now), no DLC or download needed.

 <br/>